krzemienski/awesome-from-stars/README.md

 * [reworkd/AgentGPT](https://github.com/reworkd/AgentGPT): 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.
 * [idosal/AgentLLM](https://github.com/idosal/AgentLLM): AgentLLM is a PoC for browser-native autonomous agents
 * [AgentOps-AI/agentops](https://github.com/AgentOps-AI/agentops): Python SDK for AI agent monitoring, LLM cost tracking, benchmarking, and more.
 Integrates with most LLMs and agent frameworks including OpenAI Agents SDK, CrewAI, Langchain, Autogen, AG2, and CamelAI
-* [agno-agi/agno](https://github.com/agno-agi/agno): Lightweight framework for building Agents with memory, knowledge, tools and reasoning.
+* [agno-agi/agno](https://github.com/agno-agi/agno): Lightweight library for building Agents with memory, knowledge, tools and reasoning.
 * [marysaka/ahv](https://github.com/marysaka/ahv): Bindings for Apple Silicon Hypervisor
 * [vercel/ai](https://github.com/vercel/ai): The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents
 * [BB31420/AI-Auto-Video-Generator](https://github.com/BB31420/AI-Auto-Video-Generator): An AI-powered storytelling video generator that takes user input as a story prompt, generates a story using OpenAI's GPT-3, creates images using OpenAI's DALL-E, adds voiceover using ElevenLabs API, and combines the elements into a video.